shubham828/shubham828.github.io/_posts/2020-05-09-Selected for GSoC2020.md

 I would say the key factor for my selection in GSoC is my involvement with community.
 I have been contributing since last December, I was active on IRC, discussing stuffs and also submitted my proposal for reviews, quite early which gave a decent amount of time to mentors to review it properly and suggest appropriate changes.

-Stay tuned, I will share my goals and further journey with Gcompis in upcoming blogs.
+Stay tuned, I will share my goals and further journey with Gcompris in upcoming blogs.